GVR Report cover Luxury Goods Market Size, Share & Trends Report

 • Report ID: GVR-4-68040-261-4

-• Number of Pages: 100
+• Number of Report Pages: 100

-• Format: Electronic (PDF)
+• Format: PDF

-Luxury Goods Market Size & Trends
+Luxury Goods Market Summary

-The global luxury goods market size was estimated at USD 366.23 billion in 2023 and is expected to grow at a CAGR of 6.8% from 2024 to 2030.
+The global luxury goods market size was estimated at USD 390.17 billion in 2024 and is projected to reach USD 579.26 billion by 2030, growing at a CAGR of 6.8% from 2025 to 2030.
 Rising disposable incomes and wealth in various regions of the world, particularly in emerging markets such as China and India, have propelled the growth of the market.
-Furthermore, younger consumers, such as millennials and Generation Z, are increasingly entering the luxury market, driving the demand for more contemporary and experiential luxury offerings.
-The rise of social media and influencer marketing has greatly impacted the visibility and desirability of luxury products.

-The increasing influencer marketing & social media influence is anticipated to propel the market growth.
+The increasing influencer marketing & social media influence are anticipated to propel the market growth.
 This can be attributed to influencer marketing becoming a powerful tool for luxury brands to reach a wider audience and connect with consumers through social media platforms.
 Collaborations with influencers and celebrities help create buzz around new collections and increase brand visibility among younger demographics.
-For instance, in July 2023, Givenchy collaborated with the renowned Chinese influencer Tao Liang, also known as Mr. Bags, to produce an exclusive limited-edition version of the popular Voyou bag.
+For instance, in May 2025, Givenchy collaborated with the renowned Chinese influencer Tao Liang, also known as Mr. Bags, to produce an exclusive limited-edition version of the popular Voyou bag.
 The special bag was released solely in China through Mr. Bags’ WeChat mini-program store.

 The noticeable shift towards experiential luxury is driving the luxury products market.
 This shift is driven by changing consumer preferences, particularly among millennials and Gen Z consumers, who are increasingly valuing experiences over material possessions.
 As a result, luxury brands are adapting their strategies to cater to this trend by focusing on creating immersive experiences such as exclusive events, personalized services, and VIP access to engage customers on a deeper level.
 For instance, in April 2023, Saks Fifth Avenue expanded Saks Limitless, its exclusive invite-only program for top clients.
 The program offers members special services and benefits to access luxury fashion, one-of-a-kind merchandise, and exclusive experiences.

 The digital revolution has transformed the way consumers interact with luxury brands.
 E-commerce platforms, social media, and digital marketing have become essential tools for reaching a global audience and engaging with customers.
 Luxury brands are investing heavily in their online presence to enhance customer experience and drive sales.
 For instance, in August 2023, JD.com and Gucci announced a digital partnership along with the launch of the official Gucci digital flagship store on JD.com.
+In the current digital landscape, such initiatives enhance accessibility and convenience for consumers seeking luxury goods online.

 Market Concentration & Characteristics